evkx/evkx.github.io/content/models/mini/cooper/Cooper_SE/_index.md

 ## Performance

-The Mini Cooper SE has a maximum power of 160 KW (218 hp/215 bhp) and a total torque of 330 nm (244 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in  seconds
+The Mini Cooper SE offers modest performance with a maximum power of 160 kW (218 hp / 215 bhp) and a total torque of 330 Nm (244 ft-lb).
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 6.7 seconds and has a top speed of 170 km/h (106 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging